 This chair was broken – even more broken than the owner knew.
 But I fixed it.
 And learned a lot about it in the process.

-This is probably the most popular chair category ever.
-I say “category” because the Windsor chair has dozens of variations after evolving for over 200 years since its beginnings in England.
+The Windsor is probably the most popular chair category ever.
+I say “category” because the Windsor chair has dozens of variations after evolving for about 300 years since its beginnings in England.
 Light weight, sturdy, inexpensive, and comfortable.
 You could do a semester college course just on the fundamentals of this chair.

 Turns out it’s pretty darn old, too.